ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-token.md

 # Background

 JWP defines a container binding together a protected header, one or more payloads, and a cryptographic proof.
 It does not define how claims are organized into payloads and what formats they are in.
 JPTs are intended to be as close to a JWT as possible, while also supporting the selective disclosure and unlinkability of JWPs.
+Likewise, CPTs are intended to be as close to a CWT as possible, while also supporting the selective disclosure and unlinkability of JWPs.

 # Design Considerations

-The rationale behind the design for JSON Proof Tokens is important when considering how it is structured.
-These sections detail the underlying reasoning informing the JPT design.
+The rationale behind the design for JSON Proof Tokens and CBOR Proof Tokens is important when considering how they are structured.
+These sections detail the underlying reasoning informing their design.

 ## Unlinkability

-Supporting unlinkability is perhaps the most challenging design constraint for JPTs.
+Supporting unlinkability is perhaps the most challenging design constraint for JPTs and CPTs.
 Even the smallest oversight can introduce a subtle vector for relying parties to collude and correlate one or more subjects across their usage.

 The principal tools to prevent this are data minimization and uniformity.
-The data included in a JPT SHOULD be minimized to remove potential correlation points.
+The data included SHOULD be minimized to remove potential correlation points.
 The data SHOULD contain only values that are able to be selectively disclosed with consent or transformed by the proof algorithm when presented.

-Any other data that is repeated across multiple JPTs is externalized so that it is uniform across every issuance.
+Any other data that is repeated across multiple JPTs or CPTs is externalized so that it is uniform across every issuance.
 This includes preventing the usage of optional headers, dynamic mapping of claims to payloads, changes to how many payloads are included, and the ordering of the payloads.

 ## Selective Disclosure

-While JWPs provide the underling structure for easily supporting selective disclosure, JPTs must go a step further to ensure that holders can effectively provide choice and consent on exactly what is being disclosed.
-Software using JWPs MUST know the mappings from payloads to claims.
+While JWPs provide the underling structure for easily supporting selective disclosure, JPTs and CPTs must go a step further to ensure that holders can effectively provide choice and consent on exactly what is being disclosed.
+Software using JWPs or CPTs MUST know the mappings from payloads to claims.
 All disclosed payloads MUST be mapped to claims and made accessible to the application.
 Holders SHOULD understand the semantics of all potentially disclosed claims to the extent needed to decide whether to disclose them.
-JPTs SHOULD NOT contain claims that are intended only for a specific verifier.
+JPTs and CPTs SHOULD NOT contain claims that are intended only for a specific verifier.

 ## Familiarity

 JPTs are intended to be as close to a JWT as possible in order to provide the simplest transition for any JWT-based system to add support for JPTs.
+The same is true for CPTs and CWTs.

 Although there are some stark differences in the lifecycle of a JPT, from the application's perspective, the interface to a JPT can be made fairly similar: a JSON object containing a mix of required and optional claims with well-understood values.
+Likewise, A CPT is a CBOR object containing a mix of required and optional claims with well-understood values.

-The most significant divergence required by JPTs is that of supporting values that may be disclosed or may instead only be a proof about the value.
-Applications are required to interact with the JPT on a payload-by-payload basis instead of just verifying a JWT and then being able to interact with the JSON body directly.
+The most significant divergence required by JPTs and CPTs is that of supporting values that may be disclosed or may instead only be a proof about the value.
+Applications are required to interact with the JPT or CPT on a payload-by-payload basis instead of just verifying a JWT or CWT and then being able to interact with the JSON or CBOR body directly.

 ## Proofs

 To generate a variety of efficient ZKPs of knowledge, range, membership, or other predicates, it is essential that each individual payload is only a single claim value.
 This greatly simplifies the task of linking a derived proof of a given claim to the specific payload that was also signed by the issuer.
-While JPTs support claims that have complex object or array compound values, they also allow for simple claim values such as JSON strings, numbers, and booleans that can be used directly in generating predicate proofs.
+While JPTs and CPTs support claims that have complex object or array compound values, they also allow for simple claim values such as strings, numbers, and booleans that can be used directly in generating predicate proofs.

 # Claim Names

-It is RECOMMENDED that the claim names used with JPTs come from those in the IANA JSON Web Token Claims Registry [@IANA.JWT.Claims] established by [@!RFC7519], when those fit the application's needs.
+It is RECOMMENDED that the claim names used with JPTs come from those in the IANA JSON Web Token Claims Registry [@IANA.JWT] established by [@!RFC7519], when those fit the application's needs.
+Likewise, it is RECOMMENDED that the claim names used with CPTs come from those in the IANA CBOR Web Token Claims Registry [@IANA.CWT] established by [@!RFC8392], when those fit the application's needs.

 # Claims Header Parameter {#claimsDef}

-A JSON Proof Token assigns each playload a claim name.
+A JSON Proof Token or CBOR Proof Token assigns each playload a claim name.
 Payloads MUST each have a negotiated and understood claim name within the application context.
 The simplest solution to establish payload claim names is as an ordered array that aligns with the included payloads.
 This claims array can be conveniently included in the Claims header parameter.

 The `claims` Header Parameter is an array listing the Claim Names corresponding to the JWP payloads, in the same order as the payloads.
-Each array value is a Claim Name, as defined in [@!RFC7519].
+Each array value is a Claim Name, as defined in [@!RFC7519] or [@!RFC8392].
 Use of this Header Parameter is OPTIONAL.

-All payloads are claim values and MUST be the base64url encoding of the UTF-8 representation of a JSON value.
+All JPT payloads that are claim values
+MUST be the base64url encoding of the UTF-8 representation of a JSON value.
 That said, predicate proofs derived from payload values are not represented as claims;
 they are contained in the presentation proof using algorithm-specific representations.
+All CPT payloads that are claim values
+MUST be a CBOR value.
+Likewise, CPT predicate proofs derived from payload values are not represented as claims;
+they are contained in the presentation proof using algorithm-specific representations.

 The following is an example JWP Issuer Protected Header that includes a claims property:

 <{{./fixtures/template/jpt-issuer-protected-header-with-claims.json}}

-In this example, the "iat" and "exp" would be JSON-formatted numbers, "family_name", "given_name" and "email" would be JSON strings (in quotes), "address" would be a JSON object and "age_over_21" would be expected to be either `true` or `false`.
+In this example, the "iat" and "exp" would be JSON-formatted numbers, "family_name", "given_name" and "email" would be JSON strings (in quotes), "address" would be a JSON object, and "age_over_21" would be either `true` or `false`.

 # Claims ID ("cid") JWP Header Parameter {#cidDef}

 A Claims ID ("cid") value can be used as an identifier for a set of claim names without explicitly listing them.
+Its use is similar to the Key ID ("kid") header parameter.

 The structure of the `cid` value is unspecified.
-Its value MUST be a case-sensitive string.
+For JPTs, its value MUST be a case-sensitive string.
+For CPTs, its value MUST be a binary string.
 Use of this JWP Header Parameter is OPTIONAL.

 The `cid` can be used similarly to a `kid` in order to ensure that is it possible to externally resolve and then verify that the correct list of claim names is being used when processing the payloads containing the claim values.

 If there is an associated JWK containing the signing key information, the `claims` key is also registered there as a convenient location for the claim names.
+Likewise, if there is an associated COSE_Key containing the signing key information, the `claims` key is also registered there as a convenient location for the claim names.

 When the claims array is transferred as a property in the Issuer Protected Header, any variations of that array between JWP will be visible to the verifier, and can leak information about the subject or provide an additional vector for linkability.
-Given the privacy design considerations around linkability, it is RECOMMENDED that the claims are defined external to an individual JPT and either referenced or known by the application context.
+Given the privacy design considerations around linkability, it is RECOMMENDED that the claims are defined external to an individual JPT or CPT and either referenced or known by the application context.

 The following is an example JWP Protected Header that includes a `cid`: